In this section, the aim is

 - to gain an understanding of language needs in further studies and in working life.

-Language repertoire is a term used to refer to all the languages you use in your daily life, hobbies, work, and possible further studies.
+Language repertoire is a term used to refer to all the languages you have learned and use in your daily life, hobbies, work, and possible further studies.
 Your language repertoire consists of the languages and dialects you speak at home as well as those you learn at school and in your free time.
 It also includes the languages you use with your family, friends, and other social circles.

 The term plurilingual does not refer only to people with bilingual or multilingual childhoods.
 Plurilingualism can also be regarded as knowledge of languages that are learned throughout life, be they home languages, dialects, languages learned at school or outside of school, at any point in time.
 Even the slightest knowledge of a language is valuable.